rapidpro/rapidpro/README.md

 ### Versioning in RapidPro

 Major releases of RapidPro are made every four months on a set schedule.
-We target March 1st as a major release (`v5.0.0`), then July 1st as the first stable dot release (`v5.2.0`) and November 1st as the second stable dot release (`v5.4.0`).
-The next March would start the next major release `v6.0.0`.
+We target July 1st as a major release (`v5.0.0`), then November 1st as the first stable dot release (`v5.2.0`) and March 1st as the second stable dot release (`v5.4.0`).
+The next July would start the next major release `v6.0.0`.

 Unstable releases have odd minor versions, that is versions `v5.1.*` would indicate an unstable or *development* version of RapidPro.
 Generally we recommend staying on stable releases unless you